adaptyteam/adapty-docs/versioned_docs/version-3.0/set-up-webhook-integration.md

 ## Choose events to send and map event names

 Choose the events you want to receive in your server by enabling the toggle next to it.
-If your event names differ from those used in Adapty and you need to keep your names as is, you can set up the mapping by replacing the default Adapty event names with your own in the **Events names** section of the [**Integrations** ->  **Webhooks**](https://app.adapty.io/integrations/customwebhook) page.
+If your event IDs differ from those used in Adapty and keep the IDs in your system as is and replace the default Adapty event IDs with yours in the **Events names** section of the [**Integrations** ->  **Webhooks**](https://app.adapty.io/integrations/customwebhook) page.

 <Zoom>